-Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 17 months.
+- Students who graduate in certain Science, Technology, Engineering, and Mathematics majors might be eligible to extend the 12-month Optional Practical Training period for an additional 24 months, after May 10, 2016.

-What are the restrictions while on the STEM extension?
+What are the requirements while on the STEM extension?

 - Any work must be related to your major field of study

-- You must do a minimum of 20 hours of paid work for an e-verify employer and the work must be directly related to your field of study to count as employment while on the STEM extension
+- You must do a minimum of 20 hours (full-time) of paid work for an e-verify employer

 When do I apply for the STEM extension?

-You can apply for the STEM extension as early as 120 days before your current OPT expires.
-As long as your application is received by the USCIS before your OPT expires, you can work up to 180 days after your OPT expiration date while your application is pending.
+- You can apply for the STEM extension as early as 90 days before your current OPT expires.
+NOTE: As long as your application is received by the USCIS before your OPT expires, you can work up to 180 days after your OPT expiration date while your application is pending.

-How do I apply for the 17 month OPT extension?
+How do I apply for the 24-month OPT extension?

 - STEM OPT Reporting Form